Universal composability: Ideal pseudonymous channel

-These formalisations abstract from the implementation details of the concrete systems that implement such channels.
+These formalizations abstract from the implementation details of the concrete systems that implement such channels.
 In their pure form an ideal functionality may be found to be unrealizable.
 It may be necessary to relax the functionality by leaking more information to the adversary (degree of anonymity).
 On the other hand communication channels can be physical, e.g. a mobile device can achieve an anonymous channel by constantly changing its location before transmitting messages that do not contain identifiers.